 We aim to effectively diversify risks, taking into account the individual risk factors behind the asset classes (equity risk, interest rate risk, credit risk, currency risk, liquidity risk, etc.).
 We particularly avoid specific risks which do not contribute to diversification or are not compensated with a return premium.

-No investments which are a pure combination of other asset classes.
+No investments which are a pure combination of other asset classes

 Examples of such investments are structured products, hedge funds or high yield debt.
 These investments are usually associated with higher costs, complexity and non-transparent risks, while their return contribution can be replicated with traditional investments such as equities and bonds.

-Optimised diversification within asset classes
+Optimized diversification within asset classes

 Efficient use of the risk budget possible

 OLZ allows for better use of the risk budget.
-Thanks to targeted consideration of risks when selecting investments and risk-based portfolio optimisation within the asset classes, more degrees of freedom are created in asset allocation.
+Thanks to targeted consideration of risks when selecting investments and risk-based portfolio optimization within the asset classes, more degrees of freedom are created in asset allocation.
 Specifically, with the same risk budget, a higher equity quota can be maintained, thus increasing the long-term return potential of the overall portfolio.